Apple Cinnamon Baked Oatmeal

 This apple cinnamon baked oatmeal is inspired by traditional Amish baked oatmeal and studded with apples, raisins and loads of cinnamon flavor.
 It’s vegan, gluten-free and great for meal prep.

 I’ve said it before and I’ll say it again… baked oatmeal is the best thing since overnight oats!
-I’ve been on a baked oatmeal kick this year and I’m so glad you’re just as obsessed as me because that means I get to keep trying and sharing new flavor combinations.
+Each month, I’ve been making a seasonal baked oatmeal flavor and this month it’s apple cinnamon baked oatmeal!

 This apple cinnamon baked oatmeal is inspired by one of my favorite seasons: fall!
 I love visiting apple orchards and creating alllll the apple recipes.
 My ideal weekend would involve a cool, crisp morning, a cozy sweater and some sort of baked apple treat.